LeashQuiche/Data-Analysis-Project/README.md

 The third column  (classification) determines the color of the points.
 A legend is generated in a reasonable position.

-# K Means Clustering Script Description:
+# K Means Clustering Script Description

 *This is the most difficult part!
 Try to think outside of the box when programming the functions.*

 Process and graph a CSV file containing biomedical data that relates hemoglobin levels, glucose levels, and chronic kidney disease (CKD).